jraysajulga/QuanTP/README.md

 (Alli Shaik, A.; Wee, S.; Li, R. H. X.; Li, Z.; Carney, T. J.; Mathavan, S.; Gunaratne, J. Functional Mapping of the Zebrafish Early Embryo Proteome and Transcriptome. _J.
 Proteome Res._ **2014** , _13_ (12), 5536–5550.)

-1. To access the zebrafish embryo data, go to “z.umn.edu/proteogenomicsgateway”.
+1. To access the zebrafish embryo data, go to <a href="http://z.umn.edu/proteogenomicsgateway" target="_blank">z.umn.edu/proteogenomicsgateway</a>.
 2. Click on “Shared Data”→ “History”→ “QuanTP_zebrafish_embryo_data”.
 This will show the history with three items in it.
 Then, click on “Import History” to import the history.
 3. Dataset 1 labeled as “ protein_abundance_log10” is the tabular file containing the